boshek/bclaws/laws/statute/M/Mental_Health_Act.md

 **30** A person who, under the Criminal Code, is found not criminally responsible on account of mental disorder or is found unfit on account of mental disorder to stand trial, and who is ordered to be detained in a Provincial mental health facility, must receive care and treatment appropriate to the condition of the person as authorized by the director.

-## Deemed consent to treatment and request for a second opinion
+## Request for second opinion

-**31(1)** If a patient is detained in a designated facility under section 22, 28, 29, 30 or 42 or is released on leave or is transferred to an approved home under section 37 or 38, treatment authorized by the director is deemed to be given with the consent of the patient.
+**31(1)** [Repealed 2025-28-2.]

-  (2) A patient to whom subsection (1) applies, or a person on the patient's behalf, may request a second medical opinion on the appropriateness of the treatment authorized by the director once in each of the following periods:
+  (2) A patient who is detained in a designated facility under section 22, 28, 29, 30 or 42 or is released on leave or is transferred to an approved home under section 37 or 38, or a person on the patient's behalf, may request a second medical opinion on the appropriateness of the treatment authorized by the director once in each of the following periods:

   - (a) a one month period referred to in section 23 or 24 (1) (a);